Lovrom8/RSMods/docs/asio-drop-pedal.md

 ## Sound characteristics

-Sustained notes can carry a faint cyclic character under high gain.
-Transient handling is the main remaining audio-quality item.
+Very softly played notes can occasionally add a warbled effect to the shifted signal.
+This is the main remaining audio-quality refinement.

 ## Troubleshooting